China meddling allegations roil Taiwan election campaign

 “Can Mr. Wang please come directly to Taiwan, and not hide overseas.”

-China’s Taiwan Affairs Office, in a statement to Taiwanese media, said Beijing was not intervening in Taiwan’s election, and called accusations to the contrary “nonsense”.
+China’s Taiwan Affairs Office said a statement that Beijing was not intervening in Taiwan’s election, and called accusations to the contrary “nonsense”.

 Taiwan’s government says it is investigating Wang’s claims, and is asking Australia to provide further information.